bobbicodes/mecca/README.md

 Written completely in bash shell using simple scripts to generate waveforms and automagically stitch them together into songs.

 # Installation

+## Windows:

+Install [MinGW](http://www.mingw.org/) and add it to your system PATH according to [these instructions](http://www.computerhope.com/issues/ch000549.htm).
+Continue with the instructions below as with Mac/Linux:

 ## Mac/Linux:

 Download the above scripts and set them to be executable: